Updated July 7, 2023

 The below table shows the country risk rating of the top 10 countries with the highest score in terms of overall risk with the highest weightage to the risk of money laundering.
-A higher score indicates that the risk of money laundering is lower, which translates into more ease of doing business.
+A higher score indicates that the risk of money laundering is lower, translating into more ease of business.

 Source: Know Your Country

 It can be assessed either through quantitative or qualitative analysis.